shivangi94/Python-Matplotlib-Library/README.md

 # Python

-This Repository contains all my projects in Python.
+This repository contains all projects in Python.